First impressions matter—Connect with your students from day one

 4. Create lessons you look forward to

-• Create a consistent lesson structure
+• Craft a consistent lesson structure.

-• Clearly indicate the learning objectives
+• Clearly indicate the learning objectives.

-• Cleverly activate prior knowledge
+• Cleverly activate prior knowledge.

-• Add interactivity to promote engagement
+• Consistently add interactivity to promote engagement.

-• Create defined lesson phases
+• Create defined lesson phases.

-• Conclude your lesson with an “exit-ticket”
+• Conclude your lesson with an 'exit-ticket' plenary.

 alt

-Engage students in active and collaborative learning.
+5. Engage students in active and collaborative learning

 • Implement short videos

-• Quizzes & polls
+• Quiz questions & polls

 • Group work and sharing